lemerleau/aRNAque/README.md

 # aRNAque (simple but efficient): A simple evolutionary program for and efficient RNA design.
 (@Author: [Nono Saha Cyrille Merleau](#) and [Matteo Smerlak](#) )

 For a given target structure in a dot-bracket representation, the tool allows to generate good quality (low ED and MFE) RNA sequences with the corresponding strucure close to the input target.
-The method relies on local mutations of nucleotide and base pairs independently with respect to some probabilities: $P_N$ and $P_C$.
+The method relies on local mutations of nucleotide and base pairs independently with respect to some probabilities: P_N and P_C.

 ![](images/mutation_example.png)